HoerTech-gGmbH/openMHA/INSTALLATION.md

 An openMHA installer for macOS can be downloaded from our Github releases page, https://github.com/HoerTech-gGmbH/openMHA/releases.

+To use the Jack audio plugin, the [JackOSX distribution](http://www.jackaudio.org) needs to be installed.

 On some machines macOS refuses to open the installer because it is from an unverified developer.
 Opening the installer while holding Ctrl makes macOS offer an override option.